idekerlab/cellmaps_imagedownloader/docs/usage.rst

     Cell line for which HPA images will be downloaded.
 See available cell lines at https://www.proteinatlas.org/humanproteome/cell+line.

 - ``--cm4ai_table CM4AI_TABLE_PATH``
-    Path to TSV file in CM4AI RO-Crate directory.
+    Path to TSV or CSV file in CM4AI RO-Crate directory.

 *Optional*